yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - You can change the name of each row, the balance type, and the currency to display.
 Also Active/Inactive items.

-- Hide row when zero balance: Will hide that row from the Summary screen widget if the calculated balance returns zero
+- Hide row when ... options: Never, Always(Disable), Zero balance, Positive balance, Negative balance, non zero balance
-- Disable row: Disables that row from being calculated or displayed in the Summary screen widget
 - Row separator: optionally put horizontal lines above / below rows to separate sections

+** NOTE: When rows can be hidden, they may not display on the Summary screen widget.
+         - Click on the widget to launch the config screen
+         - In the row selector, rows prefixed with a '*' and colored red have a hide flag configured...

 - AutoSum:
   - You can turn AutoSum ON/OFF: When on,  AutoSum recursively totals the selected account and all its sub-accounts